SeryioGonzalez/Azure_IoT_Lab/sample-app/README.md

 The script for simulating a device that sends and receive messages is located [here](https://github.com/SeryioGonzalez/Azure_IoT_Lab/blob/master/iot-client/iot-hub-client-dual.py) <br/>
 The script for simulating an application that send a message above a given temperature is located [here](https://github.com/SeryioGonzalez/Azure_IoT_Lab/blob/master/sample-app/sample_app_temperature_alert.py)

+### Integrating the APP with Azure Logic Apps (ALA) for executing ALA workflows
+Azure Logic Apps, used in module 6, is a highly versatile service that can be used for implemented complex workflows.
+It has many connectors with 3rd party applications (Twitter, Office365, Gmail, custom webhooks, Microsoft Teams, Slack) allowing you create cool interactions

 Good luck, have fun and do epic stuff!!